bhdirect-ebooks/dev-docs/source/code/structural_types.md

 title: Structural Types
 ---
 ## Cover Image
 eISBN.jpg or any cover in the image directory should be named Cover.jpg.
+The following adjustments can be performed in any advanced image editory, but Photoshop is our current standard.

 ### Width
 Cover.jpg should have a width of `1600px`, unless the total aspect ratio exceeds 4 million pixels.
 If it does exceed 4 mil then adjust the width in increments of `20px` and test.